Social–emotional learning: Benefits

 According to Ammar Al-Ghabban, an independent education consultant, SEL fosters empathy and compassion, and is imperative for a successful school that effectively supports the mental wellbeing of staff and students.
 Speaking on the importance of empathy, molecular biologist John Medina states that the more empathy training students as well as teachers get, the better their grades will become.
 He says that it is important to make the classroom feel like a safe place for students to learn.

 Studies have shown that programs such as SPARK have been a successful tool for schools with a diverse population to introduce and encourage SEL skills.

 The implementation of SEL is shown to be statistically associated with improving the social dynamics of schools by decreasing physical aggression and reducing bullying of students with disabilities.
 SEL is statistically linked with improving academic performance by 11 percentiles.
 Additionally, the implementation of SEL programs in schools as early as kindergarten is associated with decreasing likelihood of students growing up to use public housing, having involvement with the police, or spending time in a detention facility.
+A 2026 systematic review found that school mindfulness programs helped students about as much as other classroom programs, including SEL.

 Proponents of SEL say it helps students to understand and control their emotions as well as learn to accept and understand the emotions of their classmates as they navigate through their educational careers.
 SEL is said to be important for teachers to understand and demonstrate in their classrooms in order to make the learning process more natural and easier to adjust to for students.
 Things like responsible decision making and positive relationship building are much easier to learn for students who are constantly exposed to examples of the behavior.
 When SEL is woven into lessons and the school environment, students relate better to the content, are more motivated to learn, and understand the curriculum more easily.
 Proponents say SEL can also lead to students learning important skills for the workplace as well, like teamwork, time management, and communication skills.
 Despite this, only three states (Illinois, Kansas, and Pennsylvania) have SEL standards for their K–12 curriculum.

 Controversies

 Conservative opposition

-Some conservative publications claim that social-emotional learning is a "Trojan horse" used to bring ideas they describe as critical race theory, sexual orientation, gender identity, and what they view as left-wing politics to the classroom.
+Some conservative publications claim that social-emotional learning is a "Trojan horse" for bringing in critical race theory, sexual orientation, gender identity, and left-wing politics to the classroom.
 Robert Pondiscio of the right-leaning think tank the American Enterprise Institute claims SEL changes "the role of the teacher, from a pedagogue to something more closely resembling a psychotherapist, social worker, or member of the clergy - no less concerned with a child's beliefs, attitudes and values."
 Those opposed to SEL have cited CASEL's 2020 initiative, "Transformative SEL", as further evidence that SEL has left-wing political overtones; "Transformative SEL" lists among its goals "interrogating social norms, disrupting and resisting inequities, and co-constructing equitable and just solutions."